matthewemichael/train-scheduler/README.md

 ### Added Functionality

-* Form Validation
+* Form Validation:
     * Correct time input
     * Frequency field accepts only numeric values
     * All form fields must be completed in order to submit
 * User Can Delete Trains

 ## Technologies Used